evan-007/pair-program/README.md

 ##Dev Builds

 The dev app has 3 parts: rails, redis and gulp.
-Run rails with `rails s`, angular with `cd client && gulp` and redis: `redis-server /user/local/etc/redis.conf` (or whatver your path to redis is).
+Run rails with `rails s`, angular with `cd client && gulp` and redis: `redis-server /user/local/etc/redis.conf` (or whatever your path to redis is).
 Install redis: `brew install redis`.

 Rails api lives in the rails app as usual, the angular app is in `client`.